lamabiker/atom-ember-cli-helper/README.md

 ## Troubleshooting

-Some users have experienced problems running the commands when they openning their project through the `File > Open` menu.
+Some users have experienced problems running the commands when they opening their project through the `File > Open` menu.
 If this happens to you, try opening the project from the command line with the `atom` command see if that fixes the issue.

 If the generators button doesn't work, `ember-cli-helper` probably can't find your ember project.
 Double check all the paths and make sure your ember project is the first opened project.